hannahlu/comp160-engineering/README.md

 ### Introduction:
 Developing games to meet the many varying cognitive, physical, and visual needs of the population is a complicated and often expensive task.
 Whilst other software, such as office computer and web applications, have been adapted successfully for the visually impaired, accessibility in the gaming industry is comparatively poor.
 The reliance of mainstream games on impressive visuals makes adaptation for the visually impaired far more complex than other applications.

-However, several creative technologies and strategies have been designed to improve games for the visually impaired, using music to signify transitions \cite{Lotto}, echoes to describe 3D spaces \cite{5}, specially designed gaming devices \cite{Ohtsuka}, and the conversion of images into sounds \cite{Marshall}.
+However, several creative technologies and strategies have been designed to improve games for the visually impaired, using music to signify transitions \cite{1}, echoes to describe 3D spaces \cite{5}, specially designed gaming devices \cite{2} \cite{8}, and the conversion of images into sounds \cite{9}.

-Within software engineering, developers often face tight deadlines which may prevent accessibility from being prioritized in the engineering of games \cite{3} \cite{Issues in student valuing of software engineering best practices}.
+Within software engineering, developers often face tight deadlines which may prevent accessibility from being prioritized in the engineering of games \cite{3} \cite{10}.
 This paper aims to explore how mainstream games can learn from software designed specifically for the visually impaired and to highlight obstacles facing the development of accessible games.

 ### Case Studies
 * AudioQuake: